Igorlozko/project-rain-blog/_posts/2024-01-21-digital-rain-cpp.md

 **Vertical Displacement:** Each raindrop has a vertical displacement value, which determines how far down the screen it has moved.
 This allows for the simulation of raindrops falling at different speeds.

 **Rendering and Animation:** The raindrops are rendered on the screen using ANSI escape codes to control the cursor position and color.
 The animation is achieved by continuously updating the grid and shifting characters downward.

-### Project goals
-- Green characters and letters falling from top to bottom
-- Charcters must be random and must change as they fall mimicing the rainfall droplets which dont stay the same chape as they fall as they are shaped by the wind.
-- Using algorithims
-- Clearing and rendering project

 ## **Algorithm**